A Will is a vitally important document that many people leave on their 'to do list' for some time.

-In addition to the you may be require to notified certain people of what you are doing, such as the persons family, or beneficiaries of their existing Will.
+In addition, you may be required to notified certain people of what you are doing, such as the person family, or beneficiaries of their existing Will.
 It may even be necessary to attend a hearing at Court to discuss the application in person.

 For more advice on Court of Protection Work or any area of Personal Law contact Taylor Bracewell's Expert team.